top of page

 Don't Suffer in Silence, Let us Help You in Counseling for First Responders...

 Don’t spend another moment suffering in silence.
 Call us today and let us help you so you can get back to doing what you do best, helping us.
 If you would like to learn more about first responder counseling at Bayview Therapy or want to schedule an appointment with one of our therapists or psychologists, call 954-391-5305.
 We offer a free 15-minute consultation.
-Our office is located in Fort Lauderdale, FL, and Coral Springs, FL.
+We have three office locations in Broward County for your convenience (Fort Lauderdale, FL, Coral Springs, FL, and Plantation, FL.

 To get started follow these steps:

-Participate in a free consultation call with a skilled therapist to learn more about them and how we can support first responders at Bayview Therapy.
+Participate in a free consultation call with an expert therapist to learn more about them and how we can support first responders at Bayview Therapy.

 Begin recovering from trauma, anxiety, depression and begin to reduce any stress you may be experiencing.

-Additional Counseling Services at Our Coral Springs & Fort Lauderdale Offices
+Additional Counseling Services at Our Coral Springs, Fort Lauderdale, & Plantation, FL Offices

-Bayview Therapy offers many services besides counseling for first responders in our Fort Lauderdale and Coral Springs offices.
+Bayview Therapy offers many services besides counseling for first responders in our Fort Lauderdale, Coral Springs and Plantation, FL offices.
 Regardless of what brings you into therapy, we are here to help you find guidance and relief.
 We hope to walk through is mental health journey beside you collaboratively and intentionally.

 Our expert psychologists and counselors at Bayview Therapy specialize in different areas.
-We offer a wide range of counseling and psychological services to support our Fort Lauderdale, Davie, Pompano Beach, Coral Springs, Coconut Creek, and Parkland communities.
+We offer a wide range of counseling and psychological services to support our Fort Lauderdale, Boca Raton, Plantation, Southwest Ranches, Davie, Weston, Coral Springs, Coconut Creek, and Parkland communities.

-Additionally, we provide therapy and psychological evaluations for children, teens, and adults dealing with a wide variety of life's challenges across the lifespan.
-Some of our specialties include depression counseling; trauma therapy and EMDR therapy; DBT therapy, drug and addictions therapy, CBT therapy, teen counseling; child and family counseling; couples counseling or marriage therapy; and more.
+We provide therapy and psychological evaluations for children, teens, adults, couples, and families dealing with a wide variety of life's challenges across the lifespan.
+Some of our specialties include depression counseling; trauma therapy; First Responder counseling; teen counseling; child and family counseling; couples counseling or marriage therapy; psychiatric medication management; and more.